The quality of the air we breathe is of utmost importance for our health

 Recently, I came across this disturbing video.
 I hope you will take the time to watch it.

 Before you leave, have a look at Recommendations.
 It is a special page I made with a collection of things you might find interesting.

 Source: CNN style, article by Thomas Page

 Photo Source: Pixabay

+Worldwide there are many projects on their way to make our earth a better place.
 You might find it interesting to read this post too.